Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Introduction

-We strongly believe that this result must also hold for general split connected reductive groups $G$.
+Let us remark that in \Cref{coro_av_IWas_is_an_equiv} we identify the anti-spherical Serre quotient $\mathscr{P}_{\mathrm{as}}(\mathrm{Hk}_{\mathcal{I}})$ with the category $\mathscr{P}(\mathrm{Hk}_{\mathcal{IW}})$ of Iwahori--Whittaker perverse sheaves, so upon passing to Grothendieck groups, the equivalence above really recovers the classical setup explained in the beginning of this introduction.
+We strongly believe that the theorem above must also hold for general split connected reductive groups $G$.
 Yun--Zhu have announced in conference talks regarding work of preparation of Hemo--Zhu, see also \cite{Zhu20}, a proof of the full Bezrukavnikov equivalence \cite{Bez16} for $p$-adic groups, that builds on a colimit presentation in terms of double quotients of parahoric jet groups due to Tao--Travkin \cite{TT20}.
 Recently, Bando \cite{Ban23} also gave a distinct proof of the Bezrukavnikov equivalence for $p$-adic groups by comparing constructible-étale sheaves in equi- and mixed characteristic via an ingenious geometric construction.
 However, these previous methods do not yield concrete knowledge about the central functor, whereas our paper places $\scrZ$ right at the center of it all.
-We also think that our functor $\scrZ$ will naturally appear in the picture if one studies étale sheaves on $p$-adic Hecke stacks, see, e.g., the unibranchness theorem of \cite{GL22}, and thus it must play a role in comparing the Zhu \cite{Zhu20} and the Fargues--Scholze \cite{FS21} variants of a categorical $p$-adic local Langlands correspondence.
+We also think that our functor $\scrZ$ will naturally appear in the picture if one studies étale sheaves on $p$-adic Hecke stacks, see, e.g., the unibranchness theorem of \cite{GL24}, and thus it must play a role in comparing the Zhu \cite{Zhu20} and the Fargues--Scholze \cite{FS21} variants of a categorical $p$-adic local Langlands correspondence.
 A natural task for the future will be to explain if and how all of the previous approaches fit together, namely by comparing a priori different central functors.